How to become a customer-centric brandMarch 2020

 Learning to read your customer’s mind

 Customer experience matters.
 A lot.
 Companies who know this and act on it see an effect on their bottom line – a Mckinsey study discovered that more than 85% of customers who described their experience as positive went on to buy more from the brand.
-Conversely, over 70% purchased less if their experience was negative.
+Conversely, over 70% purchased less if their experience was negative, showing that being a customer centric brand pays off.

 Listening to customers, wherever they are